hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/05_qc_running_fastqc_interactively.md

 ## Learning Objectives:

-* Understand the quality values in a FASTQ file
+* Describe the contents and format of a FASTQ file
 * Create a quality report using FASTQC

 ## Quality Control of FASTQ files